Lakendary/100-days-of-code/log.md

 **Today's Progress:** I learned about rendering sections in layouts for all views or how to specify a section for only some views to use.
 Learned about the ViewStart razor page view.
 This file indicates which layout to use depending on where this file is placed, which is typically in the Views folder.
 ViewStart files help reduce code redundancy and improves maintainability.

 **Thoughts:** Sections and ViewStarts help to customize how each web page should be laid out.
-Its easy to repeat elements that need to be on every web page and its also to set each page or a group of pagese to be different.
+Its easy to repeat elements that need to be on every web page and its also to set each page or a group of pages to be different.

 **Link to tweet:** [Day 10 - #100DaysOfCode](https://twitter.com/lkn_ant/status/1189392918479605761?s=20)